1892 Wyoming Seminary vs. Mansfield Normal football game

-The 1892 Wyoming Seminary vs. Mansfield State Normal football game, played September 28, 1892, was the first-ever American football game played at night.
-The game was played between Wyoming Seminary (a private college preparatory school located in the Wyoming Valley of Northeastern Pennsylvania) and Mansfield State Normal School in Mansfield, Pennsylvania.
+The 1892 Wyoming Seminary vs. Mansfield Normal football game, played September 28, 1892, was the first-ever American football game played at night.

+The game was played between Wyoming Seminary (a private college preparatory school located in the Wyoming Valley of Northeastern Pennsylvania) and Mansfield Normal School in Mansfield, Pennsylvania.
 During the time period, it was common for a college and high school to play each other in football—a practice that has long since been discontinued.

 Game summary

-The lighting system brought in turned out to be inadequate for gameplay.
-The game itself lasted only 20 minutes and there were only 10 plays.
+The lighting system brought in turned out to be inadequate for gameplay The game itself lasted only 20 minutes and there were only 10 plays.
 Both sides agreed to end at halftime with a 0–0 tie after several players had an unfortunate run-in with a light pole.

 References in modern culture

 Annual reenactment

-This historic game is celebrated by a yearly reenactment of the original game played between Wyoming Seminary and Mansfield State Normal School during an autumn festival known as the "Fabulous 1890s Weekend."
+This historic game is celebrated by a yearly reenactment of the original game played between Wyoming Seminary and Mansfield Normal School during an autumn festival known as the "Fabulous 1890s Weekend."
 The re-enactment of the game is a play-by-play version of the actual game as recorded.
 Fans who watch the game are sometimes known to correct players when they deviate from the original recorded plays.